 [Regulation 35 inserted in Gazette 2 Feb 1996 p.
 392; amended in Gazette 30 Apr 2010 p.
 1600-1.]

+36A.
+Stock treated as yarded for transhipment

+(1) For the purposes of regulations 34 and 35, stock that remains yarded after the time referred to in regulation 33D(1) and applicable to that stock is to be treated as if it were yarded for transhipment for the period beginning at that time and ending when the owner or purchaser takes possession of the stock or the stock is sold under regulation 33E, whichever is the later.

+(2) For the purposes of regulations 34 and 35, stock that is yarded for more than 2 days before the day on which it is offered for sale is to be treated as if it were yarded for transhipment for the period in excess of those 2 days.

+[Regulation 36A inserted in Gazette 6 Dec 2011 p.
+5183.]

 36. Transitional provisions relating to move from Midland Saleyard to Muchea Livestock Centre

 (1) All fees payable under regulation 34 in respect of stock yarded in Midland Saleyard before 2 May 2010 and outstanding on that date remain payable to the Authority after that date.